 Imagine that you are holding a nice apple under your chin (doing that puts your head in its correct position above your spine).

 Relax you shoulders but at the same time, allow your shoulder blades (scapulae) to slide down your back towards your waist.
+This is a perfect exercise to improve posture.

 Feet different?
 Hope so....